 Why Is This Data Important?

 What separates us from all other mammals?
-It is the functioning of our brain.
+It is the functioning of our brain to collect energy and information.
 Many animals find ecologic and evolutionary niches by evolving special organs unique to them and their environments compared to other mammals.
 For example, the hummingbird’s breast muscles, the giraffe’s neck, the lobster’s big claw and the elephant’s trunk.
-In all these cases, the dietary needs for these organs are not substantially different than the the rest of their body.
+In all these cases, the dietary needs for these organs are not substantially different than the rest of their body.
 It also follows that the biologic niche the animal is in supplies these specific nutrients required for the growth of the special organ as well.
 Humans are a particular species that has a runaway organ called the brain.
-Neural tissue in humans has a specific neural composition that is unlike any other large organ it has and because of this it requires an efficient acquistion of highly specific nutrient components to make it run optimally.
+Neural tissue in humans has a specific neural composition that is unlike any other large organ it has and because of this, it requires an efficient acquisition of highly specific nutrient components to make it run optimally.
 That source is only found in seafood.
 Moreover, it remains clear that among the 50 or so nutrients required for all mammals to remain healthy, those derived from dietary PUFA’s remain a dispropriate fraction of neural tissue in every species of mammal on this planet today.

 Truth Bomb Alert: Our brain imposes on our biology our real dietary needs, and it primarily determines what nutrients contain our best nutrient density in “the field” our lives are lived in.
 Since the field on our planet has changed, maybe what we believe about food needs to change as well?